OktaSecurityLabs/passprotect-js/README.md

 will be compromised.

-PassProtect is a new, experimental way to proactively notify users about data breaches and help casual web users take a more practice stance in their own data security by informing them and encouraging them to take action to secure their accounts.
+PassProtect is a new, experimental way to proactively notify users about data breaches and help casual web users play a more active role in protecting their online accounts.

+We believe that by informing and guiding users to reset their credentials when necessary, we can all help make the web a safer place &lt;3

 ## How to Use PassProtect